-If you eat 3 meals a day, try getting food from a grocery store or a cheap fast-food restaurant.
+If you eat 3 meals a day (like most people), purchase food from a grocery store or market.

-This sounds unappealing, but it will save you money!
+The idea of cooking on vacation sounds unappealing, but it will save you quite a bit of money!

 If you are staying in a hostel or hotel that gives you access to a microwave, use it!
-Go to the store and purchase fruit and a frozen meal for breakfast and/or lunch!
+Go to the store and purchase fresh fruit and a frozen meal for breakfast, lunch, dinner, or a combination!